csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 ssh -X cscusername@puhti.csc.fi
 ```

+Note that on Mac you need to have an X server running, for example [XQuartz](http://xquartz.org).
+You also need to set in your .bashrc

+`export DISPLAY=:0`

 #### On Windows

 1. MobaXterm will actually tunnel the connection by default.
+2. WSL and PuTTY require that an X server be installed and running.
+One of the options is [Xming](https://sourceforge.net/projects/xming/).
+3. If you are using WSL, you need to set this variable in your .bashrc:

+`export DISPLAY=:0`

+or

+`export DISPLAY=:0.0`

+One or the other works depending on the version of WSL that you are running.

 ☝🏻 For intensive remote graphics we recommend using the [Puhti web interface](https://www.puhti.csc.fi/).